midhunkalarikkal/FullDomain/Notes/React.md

 ### `BUNDLERS` ###
 =======================
-Bundlers are tools that combine all the files and dependencies in your project into a single (or a few smaller) bundle(s).
-This improves loading performance by reducing the number of HTTP requests and minimizing file sizes through:
+Bundlers are tools that combine all the files and dependencies in our project into a single (or a few smaller) bundle(s).
+This improves loading performance by reducing the number of HTTP requests and minimizing file sizes
 - **Minification** (removing unnecessary characters or whitespace).
 - **Code splitting** (splitting the code into chunks to load them as needed).